Zhelero/habitual_ui/README.md

 - Login and registration with JWT authentication
 - Auto-refresh of access token via refresh token rotation
 - Dashboard with total habits, completed today, and best streak
-- Full habit CRUD — create, edit, delete
+- Habit CRUD — create, edit, archive / restore (no hard delete)
+- Filter habits by Active / Archived / All, with a dedicated empty state per filter
+- Sort by pending, completed, streak, or alphabetically
 - Mark habits as done / undo
-- Current streak per habit
-- 30-day heatmap per habit
+- Dedicated habit detail page (`/habits/:id`) with full stats and a full-size 30-day heatmap
-- User data isolation — each user sees only their own habits
+- Persisted dark mode, applied consistently across every route
+- Filter and sort selection persisted in the URL (shareable, survives refresh, cleared on logout)
+- Auto-dismissing success messages

 ---